Car Won't Start in Cold But Battery is Good? Causes & Fixes

 Key Takeaways

-• A battery showing normal voltage can still lack sufficient cold-cranking amps—only a load test reveals true capacity
+• A battery showing normal voltage can still fail cold-start tests—only a load test reveals true cold-cranking amp capacity, which drops 35-60% in freezing temperatures[1][2]

-• Slow cranking suggests battery or starter problems; normal cranking without starting points to fuel or sensor issues
+• Listen to diagnose the problem: slow cranking suggests battery/starter issues, normal cranking without starting points to fuel or sensors, and clicking indicates insufficient electrical power[6]

 Xem Ngay